 What is World Asthma Day?

-GINA is aware that too many of the public aren't clued up on how asthma affects millions worldwide.
-That's why they've fought hard since 1998 to bring public consciousness up to date with this respiratory condition.
+GINA is aware that too many of the public aren't clued up on how asthma affects millions across the globe.
+That's why they've fought hard to update the public on this respiratory condition since 1998.

 Debunking asthma myths